apolloclark/apn-blog/README.md

 **1. Inventory Management**

-If you want to protect a system, you need to protect everything everywhere.
+If you want to protect a network, you need to protect everything everywhere.
 Attacks target the oldest and most obscure system on your network.

 **2. Access Management**

-Even if you're running the latest patched version of everything, a default login, weak login, or reused login will make you vulnerable.
+Even if you're running the latest patched version of everything, a default login, weak login, or reused login is easily exploited.

 **3. Patch Management**

-If you're running End-of-Life (EOL) operating systems or packages that are more than 1 week old, you are vulnerable to CRITICAL and HIGH severity vulnerabilities.
+If you're running End-of-Life (EOL) operating systems or packages that are more than 1 month old, you are vulnerable to CRITICAL and HIGH severity vulnerabilities.

 **4. Resource State Management**

 Accounting for everything, keeping logins secure, and patching everything, is useless if the service is configured in an insecure way.
-Additionally, all configuration changes need to be tracked.
+All configuration changes need to be tracked.

 **5. Metrics and Logging**

 How will you know something is being attacked if you're not monitoring it?
-Logs provide a lot of value, but they should be easily correlated with metrics to add more context to the event.
+Logs provide a lot of value, and should be easily correlated with metrics to add more context to the event.

 **6. Automated Alerts**